 Epileptic seizures had 8.2% of the analyzed patients with ICH.
-In the first 7 days of the acute, spontaneous ICH 17 patients had epileptic seizure, and after the first week 8 patients.
-Thirteen patients had SGPS, four of them had CPS and SPS, and four patients had generalized seizure.
+The first 7 days of the acute, spontaneous ICH epileptic seizure had 17 patients, and after the first week had 8 patients.
+Thirteen patients had SGPS, by four of them had CPS and SPS, and the generalized seizure had four patients.

-In most of the patients who had an epileptic seizure, ICH waslocalized in the frontal lobe (44%), which is p<0.05 (Figure 4).
+Most patients who had an epileptic seizure, ICH were localized in the frontal lobe (44%), which is for p<0.05 (Figure 4).